sabihanjum/AI-powered-product-discovery-assistant/README.md

 1. **Web Scraping**: Products are scraped from traya.health using BeautifulSoup and httpx
 2. **Embeddings**: Product descriptions are converted to 384-dim vectors using sentence-transformers (all-MiniLM-L6-v2)
+3. **Pre-computed Storage**: Embeddings are stored in SQLite and shipped with the deployment for memory efficiency
-3. **Semantic Search**: User queries are embedded and matched against product embeddings using KNN
+4. **Semantic Search**: User queries are matched against pre-computed embeddings using enhanced text similarity
-4. **RAG Generation**: Top matching products provide context for Gemini to generate personalized recommendations
+5. **RAG Generation**: Top matching products provide context for Gemini to generate personalized recommendations

 ## Tech Stack